PazSheimy/COP-3003-Integration-Project-BlockChain/README.md

 # COP-3003-Integration-Project-BlockChain

+# Description:
+This project was intended to practice the skills I learn in the COP 3003 Object-Oriented programming.
+It demonstrates concept like hierarchy, encapsulation, aggregation, iteration, implemented classes in header files etc. the project demonstrates the implementation of a VERY SIMPLE Blockchain.
+I choose it with the purpose to learn how such technology works.

 # Requirements and files where they are meet.

 LO1.
 Design and implement a class.                                                                                                 -> in User.h file